Biofabbing & Ecology - BioFabLab Summer Workshop summer 2019

 A 2 week introduction workshop to interactive digital systems through biology, ecology and environmental sensors

 @FabLab/BioFabLab RUC, Copenhagen.
 17/6-6/7.
-Course includes, evening program, field work in the nature and at festival (Roskilde Festival is June 29 to July 6).
-This course is modelled on and similar to the "making things" course, but focused on measuring environmental data and nature-human-interactions.
+Course includes evening program and field work in the nature.
+Roskilde Festival which you may wish to participate in is June 29 to July 6th.
+The course is modelled on and similar to the "making things" course, but focused on measuring environmental data and nature-human-interactions.

 We are surrounded inside and out by bacteria and microbes, we are eating living organisms, animals and plants, and we are ourselves an animal.
 Everything we do and design interact with the ecosystem that we are a part of.
 As technologies in biology advance, we not only encourage but find it crucial for different disciplines to come together, and understand how we effect and co-evolve our biosphere.